 This can include property, investments, possessions, and debts ranging from loans to utility bills.
 This will be used to help value the deceased's estate.

 First, the executor will need to complete the Inheritance Tax form.
 Once this form is filed, HMRC will tell the executor how much Inheritance Tax is owed.
 Sometimes there is no Inheritance Tax owed.
 If there is Inheritance Tax owed, the executor will need to pay it.
-As part of this section, the executor will also need to apply to the Probate Registry for the Grant of Representation; adocument that confirms they have a right to administer the estate.
+As part of this section, the executor will also need to apply to the Probate Registry for the Grant of Representation; a document that confirms they have a right to administer the estate.

 This stage mainly involves selling the deceased’s assets and paying off their outstanding liabilities.
 This includes, but is not limited to, the final estate administration expenses and accounting to HMRC for any Income Tax, Capital Gains Tax or additional Inheritance Tax due.